Sweet Spot: Round trip to Europe for 30,000 points (or less!) + $227

 You can transfer points from

-But sometimes these banks will offer transfer bonuses where you get even more FlyingBlue miles!
-For instance, if you see a 25% bonus on transfers, that means for every 1,000 Ultimate Rewards you transfer, you can get 1,250 FlyingBlue miles.
+But sometimes these banks offer transfer bonuses where you get even more FlyingBlue miles!
+For instance, if you see a 25% bonus on transfers, that means for every 1,000 credit card points you transfer, you can get 1,250 FlyingBlue miles.
 Check current transfer bonuses here.

 American Express offers transfer bonuses most frequently.
 Capital One seems to offer them about once a year.
 You can see history of transfer bonuses here.

-Now that you know about credit card programs that transfer to FlyingBlue, it’s time to start searching for availability using SeatSpy.
-With this tool, you can easily find the flights that fit your budget and schedule.
+Now that you know about credit card programs that transfer to FlyingBlue, it’s time to start searching for availability.
+I’ll show you two ways to search.

 Search for Availability using SeatSpy